Faithful Semitoric Systems: Almost-toric systems

-\begin{exm} Suppose $(M,\omega)$ is symplectomorphic to a K3 surface (for example, a smooth quartic hypersurface in $\C P^3$).
+\begin{exm}[{This example is based on Symington \cite[Section~11]{symington} and Zung \cite[Example~4.19]{zung_ii}}] Suppose~$(M,\omega)$ is symplectomorphic to a K3 surface (for example, a smooth quartic hypersurface in~$\C P^3$).
 Such a symplectic manifold admits singular Lagrangian fibrations over $S^2$ in which each singular fiber has a neighborhood that, with respect to an appropriate coordinate chart on $S^2$, defines a faithful almost-toric system that is a regular saturated neighborhood of a focus-focus fiber with one singular orbit.
-Suppose $\Pi:(M,\omega)\to S^2$ is such a fibration and let $p\in S^2$ be the image of a regular fiber.
+Suppose $\Pi\colon (M,\omega)\to S^2$ is such a fibration and let $p\in S^2$ be the image of a~regular fiber.
 Let $N=M\smallsetminus\Pi^{-1}(p)$ and let $\phi:S^2\smallsetminus p\to \R^2$ be an embedding.
-Then $(N,\omega|_N,\phi\circ\Pi|_N)$ defines a faithful almost-toric system with 24 focus-focus leaves.
+Then $(N,\omega|_N,\phi\circ\Pi|_N)$ defines a faithful almost-toric system with 24 focus-focus leaves. \end{exm}